 Winner: HumanN SuperBeets Sport

-While many ingredients in nitric oxide supplements appear to be effective in clinical trials, it doesn’t necessarily mean they are safe to consume.
-Just like with any supplement, you should begin a nitric oxide booster with caution and pay attention to how your body reacts to it.
+While many ingredients in nitric oxide supplements, like L-citrulline, appear to be effective in clinical trials, this doesn’t necessarily mean they are safe to consume.5 Just like with any supplement, you should begin a nitric oxide booster with caution and pay attention to how your body reacts to it.
 Pay attention to warning labels and consult your doctor.

-To ameliorate safety concerns, we look for supplements with minimal ingredients that are produced in FDA-regulated facilities and that undergo third-party testing for at least one parameter.
+To improve safety concerns, we look for supplements with ingredients that are produced in FDA-regulated facilities and that undergo third-party testing for at least one parameter.
 Bulk Supplements nearly took this category, thanks to its large array of single-ingredient supplements, but we ultimately gave it to HumanN’s SuperBeets Sport.

-HumanN also recently updated this formula and renamed it SuperBeets Sport from its previous name, BeetElite.
+HumanN also recently updated its formula and renamed it SuperBeets Sport from its previous name, BeetElite.
 The change to the formula was subtle — adding 500mg of coconut water powder per dose.
 Coconut water provides two key benefits to what is essentially HumanN’s beet-based pre-workout.
-The first is added hydration, which studies show coconut water powder can provide.
-The second is renal protection, as it’s also been shown to reduce the incidence of kidney stones.
+The first is added hydration, which studies show coconut water powder can provide.25 The second is potential renal protection, as it’s also been shown to reduce the incidence of kidney stones in rats (more research needs to be done on humans before confirming this benefit).26

 Type Zero and HumanN offer very different products with disparate goals for taste.
 Type Zero’s nitric oxide booster bills itself as a pre-workout and fits into a part of the marketplace that expects fun, fruity flavors.
 Compared to most competitors offering similar taste experiences, Type Zero blows them out of the water.
 It relies on stevia as the lone sweetener in most of its products, including its NO booster, though the company sometimes uses erythritol, as well.